On the far northeast tip of Indonesia’s Sulawesi island, you’ll find Lembeh, a small island separated from the mainland by the Lembeh Strait.

 Although the island itself doesn’t have too much to see, the real attractions lie just underneath the surface in the Lembeh Strait.

-Lembeh is one of Indonesia’s top dive sites, but people might be surprised to find there are few coral reefs or pelagic sea life here.
+Lembeh is one of Indonesia’s top dive sites, but people might be surprised to find there are few coral reefs or pelagic marine life here.
 Instead, divers from all over the world journey to Lembeh to discover wild, minuscule creatures dwelling on the ocean floor.

-Diving the Lembeh Strait
+Diving The Lembeh Strait

-Why Go Diving in Lembeh?
+Why Go Diving In Lembeh?

 Divers come to the Lembeh Strait for one reason in particular – muck diving.
-Although the name might be a little off-putting, muck diving simply refers to diving in conditions with rich sediments and lots of tiny, unique creatures.
+Although the name might be a little off-putting, muck diving simply refers to diving in conditions with rich sediments and lots of tiny, unique marine creatures.

 The strait has very slow-flowing currents, making it relatively easy to swim along without kicking up sediment.
 Once you have the chance to discover all the amazing macro critters, make sure you don’t miss some of the shipwrecks in the Lembeh Strait.

-Notable Dive Sites in Lembeh
+Notable Dive Sites In Lembeh Island

 Nudi Falls